open-simulation-platform/open-simulation-platform.github.io/demo-cases.md

 # Maritime Reference Models

-This page contains a list of marine reference models (Table 1) and links to [example configurations](#example-configurations) using these models.
+This page contains a list of marine reference models (Table 1) and [example configurations](#example-configurations) using these models.

 **Table 1:** *List of maritime reference models.*